Stephen Little is Chairman of the Asia Pacific Technology Network (APTN), a company limited by

 Hotelschool, Den Haag.
-Currently he is the external examiner for the MSc in Innovation Management and Entrepreneurship at the Manchester Business School, for undergraduate modules at Manchester Metropolitan Business School.
+Currently he is the external examiner for the MSc in Innovation Management and Entrepreneurship at the Manchester Business School.

 He was a member of the CERN-MODE collaboration between European social scientists and the ATLAS experiment and is researching the flows of knowledge and capability between regions in the global economy with colleagues at the Open